Pasta with Tuna Sauce

 6 ounce filet of fresh Tuna -or- 5 ounce canned Tuna in oil, drained

-a few Tablespoons Vegetable oil or My Blue Kitchen Tomato oil
+a few Tablespoons Vegetable oil or My Blue Kitchen Marrakesh oil

 2 Tablespoons diced Red Onion

 Garnish: chopped fresh Parsley and grated Parmesan cheese